AhmedYahyaE/admin-panel-with-multiple-authentication/README.md

 # Admin Panel with Multiple Authentication and Role-Based Access

-This is ClickShare E-Commerce product management application built with **Laravel 11** with the help of Spatie Laravel Permission package.
+This is an Admin Panel with Multiple Authentication and Role-Based Access application built with **Laravel 11** with the help of Spatie Laravel Permission package.

 ## Installation Instructions